markrogoyski/simplelog-php/README.md

 ```

 ### Log Channels
 Think of channels as namespaces for log lines.
-If you want to have multiple loggers or applications logging to a single log line, channels are your friend.
+If you want to have multiple loggers or applications logging to a single log file, channels are your friend.

 Channels can be set in two ways:
  * Constructor parameter